JonathanIgler/JonathanIgler.github.io/_pages/about.md

   - /about.html
 ---

-Hello and welcome to my website, my name is Jonathan Christopher Igler.
 Currently I am working as a Junior Consultant and Data Protection Officer at expert SE.

 Madison Blackstone is a director of brand marketing, with experience managing global teams and multi-million-dollar campaigns.
 Her background in brand strategy, visual design, and account management inform her mindful but competitive approach.
 Madison is fueled by her passion for understanding the nuances of cross-cultural advertising.
 She considers herself a ‘forever student,’ eager to both build on her academic foundations in psychology and sociology and stay in tune with the latest digital marketing strategies through continued coursework.